kvutien/Tutorial-No_code-No_maths-Learn_GenAI/README.md

 -	Add another hidden layer.
 Reset and run.
 Observe that discrimination is not better.
 Increase the neurons in the layers.
 Not better discrimination.
 Our first try hit already the optimal neural network.

 ### 1.2	Increase Pattern Complexity: disjoint groups
-The first exercise above compares two sets where dots within each group are close together.
-The following exercise uses two different sets where the groups themselves are completely separate.
+The first exercise above discriminates two sets where dots within each group are close together.
+The following exercise uses two sets where the groups themselves are completely separate.
 -	Try with the above one-layer neural network.
 Reset, run and observe that the loss function is high for both the training set and the test set (0.38-0.4), which means bad discrimination.
 ![Disjoint groups](./images/03-neural_network.png)